expo/expo/docs/pages/versions/unversioned/react-native/scrollview.md

 Caveat 1: Reordering elements in the scrollview with this enabled will probably cause jumpiness and jank.
 It can be fixed, but there are currently no plans to do so.
 For now, don't re-order the content of any ScrollViews or Lists that use this feature.

-Caveat 2: This simply uses `contentOffset` and `frame.origin` in native code to compute visibility.
+Caveat 2: This uses `contentOffset` and `frame.origin` in native code to compute visibility.
 Occlusion, transforms, and other complexity won't be taken into account as to whether content is "visible" or not.

 | Type                                                                     | Required | Platform |
 | ------------------------------------------------------------------------ | -------- | -------- |